Columbian College Faculty Out Front

 Ana María del Río-González: Community Champion

 Assistant Research Professor of Psychology Ana María del Río-González advocates for public health in the transgender community.
-Her pioneering work promotes HIV prevention among Latina transgender women, who have prevalence rates two times greater than their non-Hispanic white counterparts.
+Her pioneering work promotes HIV prevention in particular among Latina transgender women.

 Alexander Dent teaching at a podium